- Writer's Guidelines

 If interested, please send your portfolio link and any specific suggestions (style, topic) for artwork to Kristin Rogers Brown, or send mail (no originals, please!) to:

 While we may not be able to respond to every submission, we'll keep your work on file if submitted by email or by post.

 Our themes are intended to be nonexclusive jumping-off points rather than limiting factors, and below we've included a few key words that may help along your fabulous brainstorms.
 We encourage you not to interpret the themes too literally, and in fact to go ahead and interpret them as loosely as you wish.
 Furthermore, if you have an idea you think is right for us but that fits no theme, go ahead and pitch it anyway.

 This issue will tackle what breaks us down, builds us back up, challenges our abilities and assumptions—and what role the media plays in all those experiences.
 It will explore where the rubber meets the road, the personal meets the political in pop culture and media.
 What does "toughness" mean when in comes to gender, to sex, to class and race and age and profession?
 What difficult discussions and nuanced analysis do we miss when our media and pop culture water down their commentary and analysis?
 What new language and dialogue can bring us beyond crusty concepts of right and wrong, strong and weak, survivor and victim, good and evil?
 How do stories and narratives about thick skin—or lack thereof—influence our ideas about gender and value?
 The tough issue is about all of this and more, and we're excited to see what you have to say about it.

 Key Words: experience, outlaw, agency, resilience, action, heroines, weakness, battle.

 Pitch Deadline: December 15, 2013

-Bitch Media is always looking for three types of writing for our blog.
+Bitch Media is always looking for two types of writing for our blog.